liaoherui/StrainScan/README.md

 ####

-Or, you can install all dependencies of StrainScan mannually and then run the commands below.
+Option 3 - Or, you can install all dependencies of StrainScan mannually and then run the commands below.

 `git clone https://github.com/liaoherui/StrainScan.git`<BR/>
 `cd StrainScan`<BR/>